acanimal/webpack-presentation/README.md

 - Clone the repository.
 - Install dependencies with: `npm install`.
-- Go into desired examples and run webpack: `../node_modules/webpack/bin/webpack.js`.
+- Go into desired examples folder, for example: `cd 01-basic-example/`
+- Run webpack: `../node_modules/webpack/bin/webpack.js`.
+- Run HTTP server so you can see the example running in your browser: `../node_modules/http-server/bin/http-server`